AswinKumar3/Twitter-Scrapper/README.md

 Hi All, hope you had a great day, This is a little peak into what I have created as my first project and how to run it.
 This is a twitter tweets scrape project using sncrape.
 I really looking forward to know your reviews on how the project was worked and lookikng forward for your great contrubutions.

 ## Instructions
-* To load the streamlit webpage/server, kindly run the "tweets.py" file.
+* To load the streamlit webpage/server, Open the "tweets.py" file copy and paste the code.
+If your using pycharm kindly go to the terminal select the path where your py file was saved and type streamlit run tweets.py.

 ### Once the page was opened in your Browser: